qmk/qmk_firmware/docs/reference_configurator_support.md

 }
 ```

 The `layouts` object contains the data that represents the physical layout of the keyboard.
-It has a key `LAYOUT`, which needs to match the name of our layout macro from `numpad.h`.
-The `LAYOUT` key itself has a key named `layout`, which contains one JSON object for each physical key on our keyboard, formatted as follows:
+It has an object `LAYOUT`, which needs to match the name of our layout macro from `numpad.h`.
+The `LAYOUT` object itself has an object named `layout`, which contains one JSON object for each physical key on our keyboard, formatted as follows:

 ```
   ┌ The name of the key.
 Not displayed in the Configurator.